Legal liability: Product liability

-Liability as it relates to employers and employees
+Employer liability

 There is a form of liability that exists between employers and their employees.
 This is called vicarious liability.
 For it to apply, one party has responsibility for a third party, and the third party commits an unlawful action.
 An employer may be held liable for the actions of an employee if it is unlawful (i.e. harassment or discrimination), or the employee's negligent actions while working causes damages to property or injury.

 Respondeat superior ("Let the superior answer") is a legal principle that dictates when an employer is responsible for the actions of an employee.
 Employers should worry about this rule when the employee commits a tort or harmful act when the employee was acting within the course and scope of employment at the time of the incident.
 The term "scope of employment" is when an employee is doing work assigned by their employer or is completing a task that is subject to the employer's control.
 To test whether the conduct that led to the incident is within the scope of employment, one must determine: